-Junior doctors are pretty comfortable with using voice recognition technology to update their patients’ medical records.
-However, many of their senior counterparts in hospitals all over the country tend to have a traditional outlook.
-They believe that such new-fangled’ technology is not for them and prefer to manually write down their notes for their attendants to type into the system.
-Since these seniors have considerable power in the administration of the healthcare facilities they work for, they can easily create many hurdles for the successful implementation of speech recognition systems in their workplace.
+Today’s newest doctors are pretty comfortable with using technology.
+However, many of their senior counterparts in hospitals all over the country tend to have a more traditional outlook.
+We often hear that they believe that new technology is not for them and prefer to manually write things down – the way they have done it for years.
+These seniors have considerable power in the administration of the healthcare facilities they work for.
+Thus creating many hurdles for the successful implementation of new technology in their workplace.

 Creating patient health records is an extremely delicate task that requires a lot of concentration.
-Should the software pick up ambient background noise or mistake a word or phrase, then it can be downright dangerous for the patient since his treatment will be directly affected.
-Unfortunately, many types of voice recognition systems are not able to distinguish between background static and actual words being spoken.
-And, of course, we have to vector in the different dialects, subtle nuances of tone and inflection.
+Should the software pick up ambient background noise or mistake a word or phrase, then it can be downright dangerous.
+Unfortunately, many types of speech recognition systems are not able to distinguish between background static and actual words being spoken.

-While cutting-edge speech recognition technology is helping us make progress in the healthcare industry, mistakes do occur, and they have to be rectified before the data enters the system.
-This also takes up valuable time and resources.
-In order to ensure a zero mistake’ environment, many clinicians and their attendant staff have to check and double check their work, which again takes a lot of time.
+While cutting-edge speech recognition technology is helping us make progress in the healthcare industry, mistakes do occur.
+They have to be rectified before the data enters the system.
+This takes up valuable time and resources.
+In order to ensure a zero mistake environment, many clinicians have to check and double check their work, which again takes a lot of time.

-It is evident that speech recognition technology is not perfect, but it is certainly a step in the right direction, and is making our lives better.
-With the passage of time, technology is continuously evolving and improving and in time, all such issues will be resolved completely.
+It is evident that speech recognition technology is not perfect.
+But it is certainly a step in the right direction, and may very well be the future of healthcare.
+With the passage of time, technology is continuously evolving.